-February - Rejuvenation Phase

-Monthly Mentoring Topics and Tasks Date Completed 1.
-Build your mentee's self-confidence and independence - Do something to acknowledge your mentee for something wonderful they have done or something they worked hard to accomplish.
-Help them to set goals, find resources, and/or explore new topics and become proactive by asking "What challenges do you anticipate this month?"
-"How will you handle them?"
-2. Revisit assessments - Review testing strategies for student success and how to teach them, help your mentee begin an in-depth analysis of individual student success in order to help him/her assist students who may be struggling, and discuss learning resources to suggest to parents when asked how they can help support their student's learning.
-3. Continue T-TESS Review and support - check in on how the process is going and talk with your mentee about extra duties, time management, ethics, and professionalism.
-4. Conduct another observation cycle.
-Schedule a time for you to observe your mentee, or to watch a video of them teaching, and debrief.
-Or, role play/practice your mentee's lesson planned for the administrator observation.
-Be sure to have the mentee set a focus for the observation, and offer to support or collaborate with any ideas or changes the mentee would like to make after the observation.
+February - Rejuvenation Phase February Mentor Reflec tion Sheet Monthly Mentoring Topics a nd Tasks Date Completed 1.
+Build your mentee's self-confidence and indeper acknowledge your mentee for something wonderful the worked hard to accomplish.
+Help them to set goals, fin topics and become proactive by asking "What challeng "How will you handle them?" ey have done or something they id resources, and/or explore new 2.
+Revisit assessments - Review testing strategies for teach them, help your mentee begin an in-depth analys order to help him/her assist students who may be strug resources to suggest to parents when asked how they learning. sis of individual student success in gling, and discuss learning 3.
+Continue T-TESS Review and support - check in talk with your mentee about extra duties, time manager 4.
+Conduct another observation cycle.
+Scheduler mentee, or to watch a video of them teaching, and d mentee's lesson planned for the administrator observations set a focus for the observation, and offer to support changes the mentee would like to make after the observation. ebrief.
+Or, role play/practice your ation.
+Be sure to have the mentee t or collaborate with any ideas or